bsmith89/make-bml/lesson.md

 ```

 Notice all the files that _Git_ wants to be tracking?
-Like I said before, we're not going to version control any of the intermediate
+Like before, we're not going to version control any of the intermediate
 or final products of our pipeline.
 To reflect this fact add a `.gitignore` file: